-In this paper we present a novel approach that directly addresses these shortcomings in terms of adaptive spatio-temporal dictionaries of particle trajectories.
+In this paper we present a novel approach that directly addresses these short-comings in terms of adaptive spatio-temporal dictionaries of particle trajectories.
 These dictionaries are based on a basic physical model of vessel blood flow and are integrated into a standard sparse convex programming framework.

 Related Work, Contribution.
-Research in connection with Echo PIV concerns (i) sensor design and (ii) image analysis.
-Since research on sensor design is rapidly evolving [3,4], we ignore this inverse modelling aspect and focus on (ii) in terms of a mathematical abstraction based on "particles", to be understood as coefficients of a basis expansion, that discretises a realistic imaging operator in our future work.
+Research in connection with Echo PIV concerns (i) sensor design image reconstruction and (ii) image analysis.
+Since research on sensor design is rapidly evolving [4,5], we ignore this inverse modelling aspect and focus on (ii) with context to PIV wherein we derive a mathematical abstraction of "particles", to be understood as coefficients of a basis expansion, that discretises a realistic imaging operator in our future work.

-Concerning (ii) image analysis, standard PIV techniques [2] are the prevailing approach for applying Echo PIV [1].
-In this paper, we propose a radically different approach with the following objectives:
+Echo PIV employs the standard cross-correlation technique for motion estimation [1,2].
+In this paper, we propose a novel approach radically different from this standard protocol with the following objectives:

 - 1. Any imaging operator model discretized by suitable basis functions can be incorporated later on. - 2.
 Particle trajectories are detected by a comprehensive spatio-temporal analysis of entire image sequences in terms of dictionaries of trajectories.
 This copes better with noise in comparison to techniques that merely analyse subsequent image pairs.
-Furthermore, physical models of vessel blood flow [5,6] can be directly exploited. - 3.
+Furthermore, physical models of vessel blood flow [6,7] can be directly exploited. - 3.
 The computational costs for the aforementioned spatio-temporal analysis are subdivided by adapting a smaller collection of dictionaries until convergence.